marick/structural-typing/README.md

 [![Build Status](https://travis-ci.org/marick/structural-typing.png?branch=master)](https://travis-ci.org/marick/structural-typing)

-*The documentation is currently being updated to describe the 2.0 release.
-I apologize for any transient inconsistencies.*

 **[Semantic versioning](http://semver.org)**: Changes to the text of the default error explanations will not trigger a major version bump.
 Changes in the number of messages won't either, provided the new set contains the same information.
 (In less-common cases, the library says almost the same thing twice.)

-**Updating to 2.0**: The 1.0 API is a subset of the 2.0 API, except that `built-like` may have better error output, or may reject incorrect structures that it previously accepted.
-Except for deprecated functions that have been removed, you should not need to change clients of the 1.0 code to adopt 2.0.
+**Updating to 2.0**: See the [change log](https://github.com/marick/structural-typing/blob/master/CHANGELOG.md).
+It is extremely unlikely that you'll have to change clients, unless you used functions that were explicitly deprecated.

 # structural-typing